How to Say No to Multi-Level Marketing Companies

 I recently logged into Facebook to find that a coworker from the past had added me to a private group for a “party” where she offered to sell me fancy clothes that aren’t my style.
 The ads that began flooding my feed were wedged in a constant barrage of selfies from an old friend, smiling and holding up a post-workout protein shake that she was selling.
 More and more of my friends were working with multi-level marketing companies to earn an extra buck.

 These multi-level marketing companies (MLMs) have turned everyone around me into business owners trying to sell expensive wares in order to make a meager amount of money (if anything) while the parent companies make bank.

 If you’ve got friends on Facebook — or even in “real life” — chances are that you’ve been approached by someone trying to sell you these overpriced items.
 Maybe they’ve even tried to get you to sign up as a “coach” or a “consultant” under them so that you can buy their products for cheaper or even sell them yourself.

-So what’s the best way to get my message across without ruining the relationship?
+So what’s the best way to say no to MLM invitations without ruining relationships?
 I decided to ask some of my more money-savvy friends to see what advice they had.

 The Soft Approach

-Although the constant sales pitches may make you want to scream, it’s often better to take a gentler approach.
-Nick True of Mapped Out Money suggests that you honestly listen to their sales pitch first before declining.
+Although the constant sales pitches may make you want to scream, it’s often better to take a gentle approach.
+Nick True of Mapped Out Money suggests that you honestly listen to your friends’ sales pitches first before declining.
 “If you immediately say no, they will keep harassing you and insisting you just need to hear them out,” he says.
 “So hear them out, and then politely decline and cite a few very specific reasons.
 Then remind them that you’ve listened and hope it works out for them, but it’s just not for you.”